Sofia Black-D'Elia

 Sofia Black-D'Elia (born December 24, 1991) is an American actress.
 She is known for her television roles, such as Tea Marvelli in Skins, Sage Spence in Gossip Girl, Andrea Cornish in The Night Of, and Frannie Latimer in Your Honor.
 From 2017 to 2018 Black-D'Elia starred as Sabrina on the Fox comedy The Mick.
 She also starred in the 2015 film Project Almanac and the 2016 film Viral.
 From 2022–2023, Black-D'Elia played the lead role in the Freeform comedy series Single Drunk Female.

 Early life

 Black-D'Elia was born and raised in Clifton, New Jersey, where she graduated from Clifton High School.
 Her mother, Elinor, works in printing.
-Her father, Anthony V. D'Elia, is a judge of the Superior Court of New Jersey.
+Her father, Anthony V. D'Elia, is a judge of the New Jersey Superior Court.
 Her father is of Italian descent and her mother is Jewish.
 Black-D'Elia had a bat mitzvah ceremony.
 She started acting at the age of five and signed up for dancing classes at Broadway Bound.
-She is related to actor and comedian Chris D'Elia through her father.
+She is not related to actor and comedian Chris D’Elia, although they share similar last names.